OG-Open-Source/GlocalText/README.md

 ### Command-Line Options

 -   `-c <path>`, `--config <path>`: Specifies the path to your `glocaltext_config.yaml` file.
 Defaults to `glocaltext_config.yaml` in the current directory.
--   `--verbose`: Enables verbose (DEBUG level) logging to the console and creates a `glocaltext_debug.log` file in the current directory.
+-   `--debug`: Enables debug level logging.
 -   `--incremental`: Overrides all task-level settings to run in incremental mode, translating only new or modified content.
 -   `--dry-run`: Performs a full run without making any actual changes or API calls.
 This is useful for testing your configuration and seeing what text will be translated.